Clearing Up the Common Myths About Mental Health

 Myths about managing mental illness with medication can be frustrating.
 Medication for mental illness ranges from being an absolute necessity for some to be ineffective for others.

-One of the most damaging myths about medication and mental illness is that if you take medication, you won’t ever be able to get off it.
+One of the most damaging myths about buy prozac medication and mental illness is that if you take medication, you won’t ever be able to get off it.
 If we want to take it a step further, the myth that being on medication forever is bad in itself is also harmful.

 Many people worry that taking medication such as psychotropic medication “alters” the chemicals in the body and brain.
 This misconception is completely inaccurate.
 Studies show that the right medication stabilizes the neurotransmitters in the brain, and taking it long term can be beneficial to those who need it.